 We provide products that support our customers' needs from discovery through commercialization of their vaccines, therapeutic agents and in vitro diagnostic products.
-Our products are frequently incorporated into our customers' products, whether as research products or APIs used in development or research products incorporated as raw materials into on-market products.
+Our products are frequently incorporated into our customers' products, whether in development or on market.
 They may also be incorporated into the manufacturing process itself.
 We are therefore a critical part of our customers' supply chain and they frequently seek to maintain their supply relationship with us for the life of their products or development programs.

 Our products address our customers' needs for nucleic acid production, biologics safety testing and protein detection, and our operations are aligned to these three segments.
-For the nine months ended September 30, 2020, we sold more than 53% of our products and services to biopharmaceutical customers and our products serve high growth applications in vaccines, cell and gene therapies, biological drugs and molecular diagnostics.
+For the nine months ended September 30, 2020, we sold more than % of our products and services to biopharmaceutical customers and our products serve high growth applications in vaccines, cell and gene therapies, biological drugs and molecular diagnostics.